Basic Soldering Guide – How to Solder Electronic Components

 Basic Soldering Guide on How to Solder Electronic Components to Circuit Board (PCB).

-The solder is melted using either a wave soldering machine or a reflow oven or a normal soldering iron and this molten solder is then used to solder the electronic components on to the PCB or Printed Circuit Board after assembly of electronic components is called PCBA or PCA or Printed Circuit Board Assembly.
+The solder is melted using either a wave soldering machine or a reflow oven or a normal soldering iron and this molten solder is then used to solder wires or electronic components on to the PCB or Printed Circuit Board.
+After assembly of electronic components the board is called PCB Assembly or PCBA (Printed Circuit Board Assembly)

 Few other terms such as brazing and welding are often linked with soldering.
 But one should remember that soldering, brazing and welding are different from each other.
 Soldering is done using solder while brazing is done using a lower melting-temperature filler metal.
 In welding, the base metal also melts while joining two metals whereas this is not the case with soldering and brazing.

 Let us now start this Basic Soldering Guide.

 Let us first discuss in detail about all the basic soldering material and consumables needed.

 Flux plays a vital role in any soldering process and electronics PCB Manufacturing and assembly.
 Flux removes any oxide and prevents oxidation of metals and hence helps in better soldering quality.
 In Electronics PCB Assembly process, flux removes any oxide and impurities from the copper tracks on the PCB and oxides from the leads of the electronic components.
 These oxides are biggest resistance in good soldering joint and by removing these oxides, fluxes play a very vital role here.

 There are basically three types of Flux used in soldering:

 - R Type flux – These flux are Non-Activated and are used where there is least oxidation.